doiali/oya/README.md

 ## run backend
 ---
 you should have python3.10 and postgreSQL installed.
-edit .env file and enter your postgreSQL username and password
+create a `.env` file like `.env.example` and enter your postgreSQL username and password and database name
-you should have a database called oya. you can change the database name in app/database.py.

 open your terminal and go to oya-back.
 then create a virtual environment:
 ```
 py -m venv venv
 ```
-activate the virtual environment using
+activate the virtual environment using (windows):
 ```
 .\venv\Scripts\Activate
 ```